 *You can only benefit from high quality equipment (including armor) up to your skill level.
 See dice pools for more information.

-Having formed your DEFENSE and MENTAL DEFENSE dice pool(s), consult the following table to determine the corresponding static score.
+Having formed your DEFENSE dice pool(s), consult the following table to determine the corresponding static score.
 This is an average roll of the dice pool, and is used to speed up play (you could, theoretically, roll it as an opposed check each time).

-Adjust the final score according to your SIZE.
+Adjust the final score according to your SIZE (MELEE and RANGED only):

 The minimum value of any DEFENSE score is 10.